-- Grow in humility and wonder through immersion in nature, God's "first book." - Strengthen their imagination and senses through extended contact with natural realities. - Learn by experience the importance of a balanced life of mind, body, and spirit. - Better grasp community and the common good through the
+- 1. Grow in humility and wonder through immersion in nature, God's "first book" (III.b.); - 2.
+Strengthen their imagination and senses through extended contact with natural realities (III.);

-- experience of small, self-sufficient communities working in isolated and sometimes difficult situations. - Grow in the virtues necessary for both leading and following in the manner proper to a free human being, including teamwork, respect for others, commitment to group decisions, communication, self-awareness, tolerance for adversity and uncertainty, judgment and risk management. - See how what is learned in the Outdoor Leadership Program transfers to the classroom, campus life, and life after graduation. - Through extended physical activities, develop skills, such as coordination, balance, and practical initiative.
+- 3. Learn by experience the importance of a balanced life of mind, body, and spirit (I.); - 4.
+Better grasp community and the common good through the experience of small, self-sufficient communities working in isolated and sometimes difficult situations (VI.b., II., VII.); - 5.
+Grow in the virtues necessary for both leading and following in the manner proper to a free human being, including teamwork, respect for others, commitment to group decisions, communication, self-awareness, tolerance for adversity and uncertainty, judgment and risk management (II.); - 6.
+See how what is learned in the Outdoor Leadership Program transfers to the classroom, campus life, and life after graduation (VII., IV.c.); - 7.
+Through extended physical activities, develop skills, such as coordination, balance, and practical initiative (I.).

-FRESHMEN CURRICULUM
+CURRICULUM

-ELP 101 (3 credits)
+ELP 101 Freshman Expedition (3 credits)

-The summer portion of the Freshman Leadership Program is conducted prior to the commencement of academic classes, and is required for all Wyoming Catholic College freshmen.
-It consists of a two and a half day Wilderness First Aid Course, by 2 days of trip preparation including renting personal gear, packing food, front-country lessons covering safety and more, and a 21-day backpacking expedition.
-The classroom for our wilderness course is the rugged, glacier-carved Rocky Mountains here in Wyoming, renowned for its remote wilderness setting, glistening lakes, stunning vistas, and abundance of flora and fauna.
-In this awe-inspiring environment, students learn how to read maps, navigate routes on and off trail, live for three weeks with nothing but what is carried on their back, safely cross rivers, cook meals on a portable stove, and, how to practice virtues and develop leadership skills that will last a lifetime.
+The first course taken by every student at Wyoming Catholic College is ELP 101.
+This course consists of a two and a half day Wilderness First Aid Course, two days of trip preparation, including renting personal gear, packing food, front-country lessons covering safety, etc., and a 21-day backpacking expedition.
+The classroom for our wilderness course is the rugged, glacier-carved Rocky Mountains of Wyoming.
+Wyoming's mountains are renowned for their remote wilderness setting, glistening lakes, stunning vistas, and abundance of flora and fauna.
+In this awe-inspiring environment, students learn how to read maps, navigate routes on and off trail, live for three weeks with nothing but what is carried on their backs, safely cross rivers, and cook meals on a portable stove.
+What is more, the wilderness puts students in the near occasion of wonder.
+Students are given the opportunity to grow in the cardinal virtues and develop leadership skills that will last a lifetime.
 Students will bond with their classmates as they team up to meet and surmount the real challenges presented by wilderness travel.
-This trip sets up the freshmen well for their first semester at Wyoming Catholic College by providing various challenges as well as creating a strong community with the people they will be living with and learning with once they return back to campus life.
+This trip sets up the freshmen well for their first semester at Wyoming Catholic College by providing various challenges as well as creating a strong community with their classmates once they return back to campus life.

-ELP 102 (1 credit)
+ELP 102 Winter Expedition (1 credits)

-The winter portion, which takes place one week prior to the Spring semester, lasts seven days and focuses on winter camping and traveling skills.
+The Freshman Winter Trip, which takes place one week prior to the Spring semester, lasts seven days and focuses on winter camping and traveling skills.
 Students have the opportunity to build upon the skills they learned in August and continue to develop additional skills for traveling and surviving in the winter wilderness setting, a beautiful and demanding environment.
 Similar to the August trip, students will not only learn a variety of technical skills but will continue to practice leadership skills and develop character through this challenging experience.
 With proper training and equipment, students will learn to thrive in such stark conditions.

-Freshmen are evaluated during both the August trip and the January trip and are given a grade based on their performance, leadership, and more.
+Freshmen are evaluated during both the August trip and the January trip and are given a grade based on their performance and leadership ability.
 Successful completion of both portions of the Freshman Leadership Program is a requirement for graduation from the College.
 In addition, students who excel during these two trips will be recommended to become future leaders for the Outdoor Leadership Program.

-EQS 201 Horsemanship (2 credits)
+EQS 201 Horsemanship (3 credits)